carpentries-incubator/python-humanities-lesson/episodes/01-starting-with-data.md

 The next steps show how Python can be used to automate some of the processes.

-As a result of creating the Python scripts, the data can be re-run in the future.
+As a result of creating Python scripts, the data can be re-run in the future.

 ### Our Data